-1 st 1.
-Excellent development of personal skills and knowledge. • a.
+1 st Excellent development of personal skills and knowledge.
+70 a.
 Always, readily and accurately identifies specific areas for improvement.
 70 and above b.
 Consistently sets meaningful, challenging and SMART goals to improve self. c.
 Shows resourcefulness in engages with a wide variety of resources, (e.g. library and training).
-2. Excellent self development using reflective practice. a.
+Excellent self-development using reflective practice. a.
 Consistently reflects on practice and own development explicitly demonstrating clarity and ease. b.
 Consistently proactively seeks and engages with feedback and supervision. c.
 Consistently and readily integrates reflections and feedback, demonstrating improvements in practice.
-3. Excellent development of others. a.
+Sexual consistently and readily integrates reneations and recasions are recasions and recasions are recasions and recasions a.
 Proactively supports and facilitates others with sensitivity. b.
 Consistently and effectively facilitates skills and knowledge to others in a manner perceptive of others needs. c.
 Proactively and effectively facilitates others learning needs and preferences.
-2:1 1.
-Very good development of personal skills and knowledge. a.
+2:1 Very good development of personal skills and knowledge. a.
 Readily and accurately identifies specific areas for improvement.
 60 - 69% b.
 Sets meaningful and SMART own goals to improve self. c.
 Engages with a wide variety of resources, (e.g. library and training).
-2. Very good self development using reflective practice. a.
+2. Very good self-development using reflective practice. a.
 Explicitly and readily reflects on practice and own development. b.
 Proactively seeks feedback and supervision. c.
 Readily integrates reflections and feedback, demonstrating improvements in practice.
 3. Very good development of others. a.
 Sensitively supports and facilitates others. b.
-Effectively facilitates skills and knowledge to others in a manner perceptive of others needs. c.
+Effectively facilitates skills and knowledge to others in a manner perceptive of others needs.c.
 Effectively facilitates others learning needs and preferences.
-2:2 1.
-Good development of personal skills and knowledge.
+2:2 c.
+Effectively facilitates others learning needs and preferences.
+1. Good development of personal skills and knowledge.
 50 - 59% a.
-Readily Identifies key areas for improvement. b.
+Readily Identifies key areas for improvement.
+30 - 39 /0 b.
 Sets SMART goals to improve self. c.
 Engages with resources, (e.g. library and training).
-2. Good self development using reflective practice. a.
+C. Engages with resources, (e.g. library and training).
+C. Good self-development using reflective practice. a.
 Explicitly reflects on practice and own development. b.
 Makes effective use of feedback and supervision. c.
 Implements effective changes in response to reflection.
 3. Good development of others. a.
-Supports and facilitates others.
-Effectively facilitates skills and knowledge to others. c.
+Supports and facilitates others. b.
+Effectively facilitates skills and knowledge to others. ra c.
 Understands and facilitates others learning needs and preferences.
-3 rd 1.
-Acceptable development of personal skills and knowledge.
+3 rd Acceptable development of personal skills and knowledge.
 40 - 49% a.
 Identifies key areas for improvement. b.
 Sets own goals. c.
 Makes use of resources, (e.g. library and training).
-2. Acceptable self development using reflective practice. a.
+2. Acceptable self-development using reflective practice. a.
 Reflects adequately on practice and own development. b.
 Makes use of feedback and supervision. c.
 Implements changes in response to reflection.
 3. Acceptable development of others. a.
 Supports others. b.
 Facilitates skills and knowledge to others. c.
 Understands others learning needs and preferences.
-Fail 1.
-Poor development of personal skills and knowledge.
+Fail Poor development of personal skills and knowledge.
 39% and below a.
 Does not recognise key areas for improvement or selects inappropriate areas for improvement. b.
 Does not set appropriate goals for self. c.
 Does not engage with resources, (e.g. library and training).
-2. Poor self development using reflective practice. a.
+2. Poor self-development using reflective practice. a.
 Inadequately reflects on practice and own development. b.
 Does not use feedback and supervision adequately. c.
 Does not apply learning from reflection.
 3. Poor development of others. a.
-Does not support others, or acts in an unsupportive manner. a.
-Does not support others, or acts in an unsupportive manner.b.
-Is unable to facilitate skills and knowledge to others.c.
+Does not support others, or acts in an unsupportive manner. b.
+Is unable to facilitate skills and knowledge to others. c.
 Does not understand or does not facilitate others learning needs and preferences.